Leandro Antonetti: Lugo

+Sevilla

+On 30 August 2024, Antonetti signed a three-year deal with Sevilla FC, being initially assigned to the B-team in Primera Federación.
+Immediately making his debut with the team as a starter two days later against Algeciras CF on September 1.
+Antonetti made his La Liga debut on January 25, 2025 in a 1-1 draw against RCD Espanyol entering as a substitute.

+Estrela da Amadora

+On 1 September 2025, Antonetti moved to Portugal, signing a three-year contract with Primeira Liga club Estrela da Amadora.

 International career

 Antonetti made his international debut with Puerto Rico U17 in the 2019 Concacaf Championship under coach Marco Vélez, where he managed to score a goal against Martinique in the first round.
 In 2021, he was called up for the under-20 team under coach Dave Sarachan for 2021 CONCACAF U-20 Championship qualifying, where he helped Puerto Rico advance to the final round.

-Leandro made his senior level debut with the Puerto Rico national football team on 9 June 2022, in a CONCACAF Nations League match against Cayman Island.
+Antonetti made his debut with the full side on 9 June 2022, in a CONCACAF Nations League match against the Cayman Islands.
+His first full international goal occurred on 23 March of the following year, as he scored the equalizer in a 3–1 win over the British Virgin Islands.

 Personal life

 Antonetti's father Ossie was a professional volleyball player, and is the current head coach of the Puerto Rico men's national volleyball team.